twitchdev/extensions-boilerplate/README.md

 1. Change directories into the cloned folder.
 2. Run `yarn install` to install all prerequisite packages needed to run the template.
-3. Run `yarn cert` to generate the needed certificates.
-This allows the server to be run over HTTPS vs. HTTP.
-4. Run `yarn start` to run the sample.
+3. Run `yarn start` to run the sample.
 If everything works, you should be be able to go to the developer rig, create a panel view, and see `Hello world!`

-## Usage
+## Building Production Files

 To build your finalized React JS files, simply run `yarn build` to build the various webpacked files.
 These files will use code splitting to only load in the libraries needed for that view, while still allowing you to reuse components.